hmshreyas7/dish-wish/README.md

 <img src="https://i.imgur.com/9V8dv3G.png" width="30%"/> <img src="https://i.imgur.com/N5eAXxz.png" width="30%"/> <img src="https://i.imgur.com/AOlcQRa.png" width="30%"/>

+**UPDATE**: This app has been uploaded to the Google Play Store.
+It is currently under review and "Pending publication".

 ## Project Structure

 This project is organized just like any other Android project built using Android Studio.
 The key files of interest can be found in `\app`.
 Within that, the two most important ones are `..\java` and `..\res`.